ivanZanardi/pyharm/README.md

 ## License

 PyHarm is distributed under the [MIT license](https://github.com/ivanZanardi/pyharm/blob/main/LICENSE).
+Feel free to use, modify, and contribute to this project within the terms of the license.